What is ITIL® Best Practice?

 ITIL advocates that IT services are aligned to the needs of the business and support its core processes.
 It provides guidance to organizations and individuals on how to use IT as a tool to facilitate business change, transformation and growth.

 ITIL is mapped in ISO 20000 Part 11.
-This recognizes the way that ITIL can be used in order to meet the requirements set out for ISO 20000 certification and the interdependent nature with ITIL.
-It’s the first such mapping that ISO (the International Organization for Standardization) has allowed to be part of their standards.
+This recognizes the way that ITIL can be used in to meet the requirements set out for ISO 20000 certification and the interdependent nature with ITIL.
+This is the first such mapping that ISO (the International Organization for Standardization) has allowed to be part of their standards.

-The ITIL best practices are currently detailed within five core publications:
+The ITIL best practices are currently detailed withinthe following core publications:

 These five volumes map the entire ITIL Service Lifecycle, beginning with the identification of customer needs and drivers of IT requirements, through to the design and implementation of the service and finally, the monitoring and improvement phase of the service.